dan-velez/Medabots/README.md

 # Medabots #
-Medabots is a ext based console RPG game.
-User can move through procedurally generated levels and upgrade and modify their character as they move through the game levels.
-Gameplay will be loosly based on old Medabots games where the user can exchange parts with the boss characters.
-Medabots implements a custom TextGameEngine.
+Medabots is a text based console RPG game.
+User can move through procedurally generated levels to upgrade and modify their character.
+Gameplay will be loosly based on old Medabots games where the user can exchange parts with other Medabots that they defeat in battle.
+Medabots implements a custom TextGameEngine API.
+There are no dependancies to compile this game other than the base .NET namespace, `System`.

 ## TODO ##
-* Collision check for player
-* Global gameObjects array
+* GAME.LEVEL.GObjects array from GAME.LEVEL.new()
-* Level generator
+* Render to retrieve strings from objects.
 * Prompt object

-* Game Engine
-    * MedaBotsGame subclass TextGame class
+* Window setBufferSize bug
 * CodeHotSwapper

-* Game Logic
-    * Player movement

 ## Game Architecture ##
+* **Core Game Engine Components**:
     * `GAME`, `LEVEL`, `USER`, `WMANAGER`, `GDEBUGGER`, `MENU`, `PROMPT`

 `Main` module will have a `WindowManager` and `Game` class, which is all the games code.